Comp211-FA24/lab-00/README.md

 The container contains all the tools you'll need and works exactly the same on everyone's computer (regardless of OS type, files, or settings on your host OS) because everyone will use the same image.

-### Enter container
+### Start container

-After completing the setup instructions, these are the steps that need to be done each time you want to enter the container.
+After completing the setup instructions, these are the steps that need to be done each time you want to start the container.

 1. Start Docker Desktop if it's not already running.
 You should see the blue Docker icon in your taskbar (Windows and macOS).
 If not, check Task Manager/Activity Monitor.
 2. Open a terminal.